RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 Now that you've logged into OpenShift, let's deploy our new catalog microservice:

 Our production catalog microservice will use an external database (PostgreSQL) to house inventory data.
-First, deploy a new instance of PostgreSQL by executing via Eclipse Che **Terminal**:
+First, deploy a new instance of PostgreSQL by executing via CodeReady Workspace **Terminal**:

 `oc project catalog`